authguidance-examples/authguidance.websample.completed/README.md

 ./run.sh
 ```

-The browser is invoked and you can sign in with my AWS test credentials:
+The system browser runs and you can sign in with my AWS test credentials:

 - User: `guestuser@example.com`
 - Password: `GuestPassword1`